jasmin-alvarez/Methods/README.md

 var str = "Hello world, welcome to the universe.";
 var n = str.includes("world");

-indexOf : Return the first index of the element that exists in the array, and if not exists return-1 Time Complexity: 0(n)
+5)indexOf : Return the first index of the element that exists in the array, and if not exists return-1 Time Complexity: 0(n)
 Example:
 Find the first occurrence of the letter "e" in a string, starting the search at position 5: